Marketing

 A robust academic foundation with real-world relevance

-On this full-time, one-year programme, you’ll discover the secrets behind effective strategic marketing management in a global marketplace, learn to conduct and analyse market research, and explore the marketing mix in an international context.
+On this full-time, one-year programme, you will discover the secrets behind effective strategic marketing management in a global marketplace, learn to conduct and analyse market research, and explore key marketing activities such as branding, digital marketing, marketing communications, and its application in an international context.

 Why you should choose us